webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

     - Single Sign On across different organizations. ex.. log into github with your google credentials.
   - **DoH/DoT**: DNS over HTTPS.
 DNS over TLS.
 Encrypting traffic to/from DNS server.
   - **DNSSEC**: PKI certs preventing DNS hijacking.
 DNS identity checking.
+  - **Risk Register**: Maintain a comprehensive record of identified vulnerabilities, their associated risks, and planned mitigation strategies.
+  - **CMDB**: Configuration Management Database.
+Stores information about hardware and software deployed throughout the company. **Entries** in the database are referred to as **configuration items**.

 - Describe: P2V, V2V, SLA, Vendor Lock-in, MOU